mspatell/mspatell/README.md

 <h1 align="center">Hi there 👋</h1>

-This is <b>Meetkumar Patel</b>, a skilled web/software developer with extensive knowledge of JavaScript coupled with AWS.
+This is <b>Meetkumar Patel</b>, a skilled web/software developer with extensive knowledge of JavaScript<b>(NodeJS) coupled with AWS</b>.
 I am passionate about building robust application.
 As an engineer, I always look for an opportunity to solve real business problem.
 I'm a self-starter, self-motivated, team player as well as Leader of my-own!

 Read more below: